wp-cli/wp-cli/.github/ISSUE_TEMPLATE/1-BUG_REPORT.md

 --- ✅ If you are in the correct location now... --->

 - [ ] Yes, I reviewed the [contribution guidelines](https://make.wordpress.org/cli/handbook/contributing/).
-- [ ] Yes, more specifically, I reviewed the guidelines on [how to write clear bg reports](https://make.wordpress.org/cli/handbook/bug-reports/).
+- [ ] Yes, more specifically, I reviewed the guidelines on [how to write clear bug reports](https://make.wordpress.org/cli/handbook/bug-reports/).

 **Describe the current, buggy behavior**